 Our primary partners on this project included the University of the Virgin Islands and the Virgin Islands Department of Planning & Natural Resources (DPNR), as well as various NOAA data providers.

 What We Found

-Our inclusion of local SCUBA diver knowledge was the first effort to harness this extensive local expert knowledge base for the support of strategic coral reef conservation in the USVI.
-In addition, we have provided spatial information on the ecosystem service value of coral reefs that include coastal defense, tourism and fisheries value.
-Our modeling work has resulted in a greater understanding of the link between coral reef structure and the potential fisheries market value across the region.
-In addition, our mapping and modeling efforts have created new maps on the distribution of seafloor areas likely to support coral reef organisms that include previously unsurveyed areas and our tool allows the user to consider coral reefs connected closely to seagrasses and mangroves when running prioritization scenarios.
+Our inclusion of local SCUBA diver perceptions was the first effort to harness local knowledge to support strategic coral reef conservation in the USVI.
+In addition, we provided spatial information on the ecosystem service value of coral reefs that include coastal defense, tourism, and fisheries value.
+Our modeling work resulted in a greater understanding of the link between coral reef structure and potential fisheries market value across the region.
+In addition, our mapping and modeling efforts resulted in new maps on the distribution of seafloor areas likely to support coral reef organisms, including previously unsurveyed areas.
+Finally, our tool allows the user to consider coral reefs connected closely to seagrasses and mangroves when running prioritization scenarios.

 Benefits/Impact of our Work